-The homicide data were given to the researchers by the State of California Department of Justice, Criminal Justice Statistics Center, which included information such as the relationship between victim and offender, county where the homicide took place, weapon used, and victims’ and offenders’ age, race, and gender.
+The homicide data were given to the researchers by the State of California Department of Justice, Criminal Justice Statistics Center, which included information such as the relationship between victim and the individual committing the crime, county where the homicide took place, weapon used, and victims’ and person committing the crime’s age, race, and gender.
 In addition, California provided data on the criminal justice system’s response and on the available shelter services.

 About This Article